Ahmad Shah Durrani: The Durrani Empire and Afghanistan

 Ahmad Shah is seen commonly as the founder of modern Afghanistan, with his relentless military campaigns forging an independent Afghanistan, and an empire stretching from the Oxus River in the north to the Gulf of Oman in the south.
 In the east, it stretched from the mountains of Tibet and Kashmir, to Iran and as far as Kerman in the western ends of his empire.
 However, his empire was already struggling even before his death.
 Even though Kashmir, Peshawar, Multan, and many other regions beyond the Indus were under Afghan control, much of Punjab fell into the hands of the Sikhs.

 Ahmad Shah's empire was also less equated to his much earlier predecessors, the Ghaznavid and Mughal empires, who are largely remembered by their architecture and patronization of the arts.
 As Lee remarks: "...Ahmad Shah spent more time destroying civilizations than he did in establishing his own."
 Gupta also states Ahmad Shah may have been an excellent conqueror, but he failed in consolidating his empire.
 Next to the Ottoman Empire, the Durrani Empire is considered to be among the most significant Islamic empires of the second half of the 18th century.

+Atrocities

+Throughout Ahmad Shah's reign, he and his generals oversaw the indiscriminate massacre of thousands of civilians.
+This included the massacre of prisoners who had surrendered, as well as the mass desecration of both Sikh and Hindu holy sites.
+His men often put pilgrims and priests to death, committed rape, mass enslavement of women and children, and pillaging, with even Muslims being targeted.
+Ahmad Shah had also broke oaths of pardons and promises of safe conduct.

+The Afghan wholesale massacres and enslavements in India, and the oppression of Sikhs and Hindus, as well as the destruction of their holy places shattered the former Mughal policy of religious tolerance.
+Stereotypes against Pashtuns also formed as a result, and they were deemed bloodthirsty zealots by the British and Indians alike.

 Poetry

 Ahmad Shah was a poet, authoring several poems in Pashto and occasionally Persian.
 His Diwan (collection of odes) showed visible Sufi influence.
-He was known to admire Waqif, a poet from Batala, and even invited him to the Afghan court in Kandahar.
-Nizam ud-Din Ishrat, another poet he had admired, was commissioned by Ahmad Shah to record his reign, composing the Shah-nama-i-Ahmadia, a mathnawi poem of 614 pages.
+Significant influence also came from other Pashtun poets such as Khushal Khan Khattak and Rahman Baba.
+Ahmad Shah was known to admire Waqif, a poet from Batala, and even invited him to the Afghan court in Kandahar.
+Nizam al-Din 'Ishrat, another poet he had admired, was commissioned by Ahmad Shah to record his reign, composing the Shāhnāma-yi Aḥmadiyya, a mathnawi poem of 614 pages.

+Ahmad Shah's poetry often contained traditional and religious themes, as well as philosophical, mystical, love, and moralistic themes.
+Love was often a common theme in Ahmad Shah's writings.
+While couplets with patriotic, social, ethnic, and cultural being found in his writing as well, indirectly mentioning the Pashtunwali, and love for his country.

 In one such notable poem, Ahmad Shah wrote: